 HID: Human Interface Device Class

-host side control of devices such as keyboards, mice, pointers, buttons, sliders and devices which might be used to interact with the ‘real world’ – can also be used with devices which provide data in a similar fashion, such as point-of-sale equipment.
+This handles host side control of devices such as keyboards, joysticks, mice, pointers, buttons, sliders and devices that might be used to interact with the ‘real world’.
+It can also be used with devices that provide data in a similar fashion, such as point-of-sale equipment.

 Hub: External Hub